 Camping socks should be breathable.
 Cotton is breathable but is slow to dry, and nothing feels worse than wet socks.
-Instead, go for lightweight to midweight wool or synthetic socks that are antibacterial so your feet don’t stink.
+Instead, go for lightweight to midweight wool or synthetic socks that are antibacterial, so your feet don’t stink.
 Higher socks are good for preventing tick bites when you are hiking.

 10. Don’t Bring Beauty Products with a Scent

 Camping is an excellent opportunity to give your skin a rest and go natural- sans makeup.
-If you feel you want to bring along some lipstick or a few beauty products, then remember that anything with a strong scent can attract bears!
+If you want to bring along some lipstick or a few beauty products, then remember that anything with a strong scent can attract bears!